 Our ability to operate and ensure long-term success is linked to how well we identify and manage potential risks to our Company - including the risk of forced labour or child labour being used in our business and supply chains.
-Assessing the effectiveness of managing that risk is a shared responsibility of our Board of Directors (Board) and management.
+Assessing the effectiveness of managing that risk is a shared responsibility of our Board and management.

 The Board is responsible for identifying and understanding the Company's principal risks and ensuring that appropriate systems are implemented to monitor, manage and mitigate those risks.
 Each year, management prepares and provides to the Board and its committees a Corporate Risk Assessment (CRA), which analyzes and prioritizes enterprise-wide risks, highlighting top risks and trends.
 We assess and rank risks based on impact and probability, and strive to ensure mitigation measures are appropriately designed, prioritized, resourced and effective.
 Our proactive risk management approach informs our Company strategy and operations.
 It also helps ensure that emerging risks are identified early so that we are ready and able to manage them as they materialize.
 To better identify, manage and mitigate risk, the CRA report is reviewed by the Board committee with responsibility for the risk category relevant to their mandate.
-Given the nature of our business (focused on transportation as opposed to the production of goods), forced labour or child labour in our supply chains has not, to date, been identified as a material risk in our CRA.
-However, in the event that an issue arises that causes this risk to be elevated, it would fall under the mandate of the appropriate committee, which may include the Sustainability Committee, which has oversight of human rights matters.
-The Committee may make recommendations to the Board in respect of Company practices.
+Given the nature of our business (focused on transportation, distribution and storage services as opposed to the production of goods), forced labour or child labour in our supply chains has not, to date, been identified as a material risk in our CRA.
+However, in the event that an issue arises that causes this risk to be elevated, it would fall under the mandate of the appropriate committee, which may, in turn, make recommendations to the Board in respect of Company practices.
 In addition, the Board committees may authorize the implementation of systems that address risks within the scope of their responsibility and monitor them to ensure they remain effective.
 Management provides regular reports to the Board at each quarterly meeting to review our top risks, identify trends and help manage risk.